-If you constantly wonder why is my gas stove flame orange, rest assured that you aren’t alone.
-This is an issue that also happens to many households and homeowners.
-Unfortunately, many often dismiss it because they think it’s not dangerous.
+If you constantly wonder why your gas stove flames orange, rest assured that you aren’t alone.
+This issue also happens to many households and homeowners.
+Unfortunately, many dismiss it because they think it’s not dangerous.

 If it only happens occasionally, then it’s not dangerous.
 However, if your gas stove constantly produces orange flame instead of blue, you must do something about it.